biotspectra/Api-Documentataion/README.md

 2. Below is the detail explanation about roles:

   * Normal User can mark & regularize the attendance
-  * Sub Admin is as good as admin but with limited functionality i.e. no access to device management &
+  * Sub Admin is as good as admin but with limited functionality i.e. no access to device management, Can enable or disable successful / Un-sucessfull punch          	   notification & can enable or disable successful / Un-sucessfull punch notification
+  * Supervisor can perform below activity i.e. Full functionality of User Role, Limited Access to “User” Page ( EDIT USER ONLY ), Limited Access to “User” Page ( EDIT     USER ONLY ), Can capture photo of user, Access to “Identity” & “Accessible Devices” tabs, Identity Tab : To Register Fingers & Face and assign BLE card,         	Accessible Devices : To Give access on Biot Devices, Can not assign Supervisor role to existing users